colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

     >>> E('mcn zgl jey')
     -34.25

 Remember that lower energy corresponds to higher probability, so this is great!
-Also, energy is proportional to the log of the probability, so the model thinks that Dweezil is about 4 orders of magnitude more likely than Mcn, and 37(!) orders of magnitude less likely than John.
-(That sounds like a lot, but Dweezil is a pretty extreme example of a rare name - [it's globally unique!](https://books.google.com/ngrams/graph?content=Dweezil&year_start=1800&year_end=2000&corpus=15&smoothing=3&share=&direct_url=t1%3B%2CDweezil%3B%2Cc0).)
+Energy is proportional to the log of the probability, so the model thinks that Dweezil is about 4 orders of magnitude more likely than Mcn, and 37(!) orders of magnitude less likely than John.
+(That sounds like a lot, but Dweezil is a pretty extreme example of a rare name - [it's globally unique!](https://books.google.com/ngrams/graph?content=Dweezil&year_start=1800&year_end=2000&corpus=15&smoothing=3&share=&direct_url=t1%3B%2CDweezil%3B%2Cc0))

 It can be interesting to walk around the neighbours of a name to get a feel for the energy landscape of the model, and its robustness to small changes: